RyanJMah/ece455-notes/5-security/readme.md

   * The signature is only valid for that string
   * If the string is tampered with, the signature won't match

+### Public Key Infrastructure

+The string we sign could be *someone else's public key*.

+* By signing their key I am vouching for them
+* We can chain keys together this way to get a web of trust
+* Give signatures a time limit, and revoke trust as necessary

+# Side-Channel Analysis

+Can bypass the "mathematical" security entirely if the attacker physically has the hardware (device).